If you know of any locations where feijoas are growing in UK public parks would love to hear.

-Feijoas in London
+Feijoas in London:

-Hyde Park / Kensington Gardens I haven’t been there since 2013, but there was one fruiting not far from Lancaster Gate tube station.
+I haven’t been there since 2013, but there was one fruiting not far from Lancaster Gate tube station.
 The fruit hadn’t ripened when I was there, wish I could comment on size or taste.
 I’ve marked where it was, to the best of recollection, on the map below, if someone in London can check and let me know I’ll correct the map to the exact location.
 Also if anyone can help I really want to get some seeds from that plant.
 I wrote to the garden staff asking for cuttings but got no response.

 Feijoa map – Hyde Park – Kensington Gardens